-While we are doing forest school, we will have one PE session on Wednesday afternoons - please send your child to school in their school uniform but with a name-labelled PE kit in a bag.
+We have PE on Wednesday afternoons and Thursday mornings.
+Please send your child to school in their school uniform but with a name-labelled PE kit in a bag.

 Reading with your child is a key part of supporting their learning.
 Children should be reading at home every day, ideally to an adult or an older sibling, and please date and initial their reading records when they read.
+As part of a new school reading scheme, children can earn rewards every week where they have read at least 4 times at home and recorded this in their reading records.
 Please ensure reading books and reading records are brought to school every day so they are available when we hear the children read.

 This year we are going to be using a new online spelling system in school, and so there won’t be a weekly spelling test.
 Logins for Spelling Shed have been stuck on the front of each child's Reading Record.
 Please encourage them to login and play the spelling games provided regularly.
 They earn honey pots for the amount of games completed so we will be looking to see who our keenest spellers are!

 We are going to continue to rote learn our times tables in the same way that the children started last year.
 We will work together as a class to learn a couple of facts each week, and then do a timed test three times a week.
 Times tables are a really important part of our maths learning, so please help your child by regularly asking them about the times table facts that we are learning in class.

 This week started with the wonderful news of our great success in the Brain Art competition run as part of the Bristol Neuroscience Festival.
 Children from our class won 1st and 3rd prizes, and two others received Highly Commended awards.
 The judges must have had a very hard job as there were so many amazing entries just from our school.
 Well done all!

 Another definite highlight of this week was the visit from author Sean Taylor.
 We enjoyed his stories and riddles, and he inspired some great poetry writing about 'Golden Time'.